An Overview of Breaststroke

 During the kick phase of breaststroke, you should bend your knees to facilitate your heels being brought up towards your buttocks.

-• Your legs should perform a fast ‘whipping’ action to drive the propulsion.
+• This will enable your legs to perform a fast ‘whipping’ action when kicking backwards to drive the propulsion.

 • During the glide phase, your legs should be streamlined and under the surface of the water.